Which open-weight model should we choose? MoE? Q4?

 • XL

-Characteristics and uses of each quantization level
+Characteristics and applications of each quantization level

-Here we will use unsloth/Qwen3.5-35B-A3B-GGUF as an example.
+Here, we will use unsloth/Qwen3.5-35B-A3B-GGUF as an example.

-2-bit quantization (ultra-lightweight, experimental)
+2-bit quantization (ultralightweight, experimental)

 namesize